 Classification of Dwarfism

-Dwarfism can be classified as disproportionate dwarfism when the body size is disproportionate and proportionate dwarfism when body are small to the same degree and appear to be proportioned like a body of average stature.
+Dwarfism can be classified as disproportionate dwarfism when the body size is disproportionate and proportionate dwarfism when the body is small to the same degree and appear to be proportioned like a body of average stature.

 Most people with dwarfism have disorders that cause disproportionately short stature.
 Usually, this means that a person has an average size trunk and very short limbs, but some people may have a very short trunk and shortened (but disproportionately large) limbs.
 The other common characteristic of these disorders is that the head is disproportionately large compared with the body.
 Example – achondroplasia